dotnet/docs/docs/standard/io/file-path-formats.md

 - Evaluates relative directory components (`.` for the current directory and `..` for the parent directory).
 - Trims certain characters.

-This normalization happens implicitly, but you can do it explicitly by calling the Windows [GetFullPathName() function](https://msdn.microsoft.com/library/windows/desktop/aa364963(v=vs.85).aspx) using P/Invokle.
-You can also call the <xref:System.IO.Path.GetFullPath%2A?displayProperty=nameWithType> method, which wraps a call to the  [GetFullPathName() function](https://msdn.microsoft.com/library/windows/desktop/aa364963(v=vs.85).aspx).
+This normalization happens implicitly, but you can do it explicitly by calling the <xref:System.IO.Path.GetFullPath%2A?displayProperty=nameWithType> method, which wraps a call to the  [GetFullPathName() function](https://msdn.microsoft.com/library/windows/desktop/aa364963(v=vs.85).aspx).
+You can also call the Windows [GetFullPathName() function](https://msdn.microsoft.com/library/windows/desktop/aa364963(v=vs.85).aspx) directly using P/Invoke.
+You can also call the

 ### Identifying the path